-Automatic telephone dialing systems (known as “autodialers”) are an essential tool of survey and opinion research.
-Almost every telephone research call requires them, in order to reduce both the time it takes to dial a number manually (a significant cost) and the chance of error.
-Automatic dialing also synchs better with the industry standard “computer-assisted telephone interviewing” (CATI) software that helps researchers properly execute and conduct calls.
+Automatic telephone dialing systems (known as “autodialers”) are an essential tool of survey, opinion and marketing research, reducing cost (the time it takes to dial a number manually) and the chance of error.

 Almost Two-Thirds of America Only Reachable on Cell Phones

 MRA's position: The TCPA restrictions constitute an archaic tariff from which bona fide survey, opinion and marketing research calls should be excluded.

 - Representative samples: Researchers need to be able to include cell phone users in their studies to have viable coverage in their samples – and 63% of households can only be reached that way.
 It is unlikely that these populations would wish to be disenfranchised from research studies (which serve as an ombudsman for the American public).

 - Cost multiplier: Researchers seeking to include cell phone users in their studies estimate that doing so takes longer and costs 2 to 4 times as much as an ordinary telephone study.

-- Research was not the intended target of the TCPA: Most TCPA provisions only target telemarketing and Congress and the FCC have always discussed the TCPA in that context.
+- Research was not the intended target of the TCPA: Most TCPA provisions only target telemarketing and Congress and the FCC always discussed it in that context.
 Original sponsor Senator Hollings said it was about “telemarketing calls placed to the home”